Martchus/syncthingtray/README.md

 * Does *not* allow configuring Syncthing itself (currently I do not intend to add this feature as it could cause more harm than good when not implemented correctly)
 * Can read the Syncthing configuration file for quick setup when just connecting to local instance
-* Can shows the status of the Syncthing systemd unit and allows to start and stop it
+* Can show the status of the Syncthing systemd unit and allows to start and stop it (see section *Use of systemd*)
 * Provides an option to conveniently add the tray to the applications launched when the desktop environment starts
 * Can launch Syncthing automatically when started and display stdout/stderr (useful under Windows)
 * Provides quick access to the official web UI